Removal from the TSB and other lender panels: Why they do it and how to get reinstated

 • Your law firm no longer meets the criteria to remain on the TSB conveyancing panel

-• Recurring delays in post completion requirements set by TSB
+• Persistent delays in post completion requirements set by TSB

 • Breaches of TSB conveyancing panel Terms and Conditions

-• What times frames are involved when applying to be reinstated onto the TSB conveyancing panel?
+• What is the application procedures to be reinstated onto the TSB conveyancing panel?

-• Please can you set out the application process to be reinstated onto the TSB conveyancing panel?
+• How long does the application process take when applying to revert back onto the TSB conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking TSB panel reinstatement is to ensure that your firm is not removed off of the TSB conveyancing panel in the first place.